-If you are wondering when is Martin Luther King Day in 2019?
-It is Monday, January 21, and is a United States Federal holiday, so start planning now.
-Below are some suggestions on Things to do on MLK Day in Atlanta and ways to celebrate this iconic civil rights leader.
+If you are wondering when is Martin Luther King Day in 2020?
+It is Monday, January 20, and is a United States Federal holiday, so start planning now.
+Below are some suggestions on things to do on MLK Day in Atlanta and ways to celebrate this iconic civil rights leader.

 We also added some additional options for an MLK Jr. Day of service and a few getaways (my favorite are the MLK ski weekend getaways) if you don’t mind traveling a bit.